 Logical Sentences: The student edits an illogical sentence so that it makes better sense.

-Combining: The student integrates the meaning of several short sentences into one grammatically correct written sentence.
+Sentence Combining: The student integrates the meaning of several short sentences into one grammatically correct written sentence.

-Composition subtests are based on a story that the student writes in response to a picture prompt.
+The Contextual Conventions and Story Composition subtests are based on a story that the student writes in response to a picture prompt.

-Conventions: The student’s story sample is analyzed, and points are earned for satisfying specific requirements relative to orthographic and grammatical conventions.
+Contextual Conventions: The student’s story sample is analyzed, and points are earned for satisfying specific requirements relative to orthographic and grammatical conventions.

-Composition: The student’s story is evaluated on the quality of its composition, including such elements as vocabulary, plot, prose, development of characters, and interest to the reader.
+Story Composition: The student’s story is evaluated on the quality of its composition, including such elements as vocabulary, plot, prose, development of characters, and interest to the reader.

 Test Description:The TOWRE-2 assesses two kinds of word reading skills that are critical in the development of overall reading ability: the ability to accurately recognize familiar words as whole units or “sight words,” and the ability to sound out, or decode, words using phonics skills.

-Sight Word Efficiency subtest, the student reads aloud from a list of high-frequency real words.
+In the Sight Word Efficiency subtest, the student reads aloud from a list of high-frequency real words.

-Phonemic Decoding Efficiency subtest, the student reads aloud from a list of decodable nonwor
+In the Phonemic Decoding Efficiency subtest, the student reads aloud from a list of decodable nonwor